 How Much Will Paraquat Plaintiffs Get in a Global Settlement?

-Notwithstanding all the variables, we can make an educated guess how much Paraquat plaintiffs can reasonably expect to get in settlement compensation by looking at settlement amounts in similar mass tort cases.
+Notwithstanding all the variables, we can make an educated guess about how much Paraquat plaintiffs can reasonably expect to get in settlement compensation by looking at settlement amounts in similar mass tort cases.
 We can also look at compensation awarded for Parkinson’s disease in prior tort cases.
 Based on these factors, we think that the likely settlement payout on paraquat claims will be as follows:

 Settlement Tier Estimated Settlement